praneu/AWS-notes/README.md

       Do not set the logging bucket to be the monitor bucket as is creates a logging loop growing the bucket exponentially. <br>
 # Advanced Storage on AWS
--AWS Snow family
+- AWS Snow family
- -- Data migration: Snowcone, Snowball Edge, Snowmobile
-    Snowcone (& Snowcone SSD): Small, portable computing, anywhere, rugged & secure, withstands harsh environments.
+ - Data migration: Snowcone, Snowball Edge, Snowmobile Snowcone (& Snowcone SSD): Small, portable computing, anywhere, rugged & secure, withstands harsh environments.
         Snowcone: 8 tb of HDD software , Snowcone SSD- 14 TB of SSD storage Use AWS DataSync